 The park's oases of blue water, Mohansic Lake and Crom Pond, provide excellent freshwater fishing and boating.
 Popular catches include bass, perch, and sunfish.
 A New York State Freshwater Fishing License is required.
 Licenses can be purchased at town halls or at a variety of sporting goods stores.
-Both rowboats and pedal boats are available for rental; however, a regional boating permit allows visitors to launch their own rowboats, canoes or kayaks.
-For an additional fee, rowboat owners may also store their boats.
+Both rowboats and pedal boats are available for rental (please contact the park office to confirm availability); however, a regional boating permit allows visitors to launch their own rowboats, canoes or kayaks.
 In wintertime, the water's tree-lined border provides a winter wonderland backdrop for ice fisherman.

 For those who are content to remain in the park's picnic areas, there are many other activities to enjoy.
 Many picnic areas have volleyball nets and many have softball fields nearby.
 Two NCAA regulation basketball courts and a soccerfield are available for recreational use or league play.
 Sports enthusiasts may wish to try their hand at Disc golf, located a short distance from the picnic areas.
 One can play either 9 or 18 holes.
 The rules and scorecards are located at the course, and loaner Frisbees are available from the park office for a refundable deposit.
 The park's hills and trails are perfect for winter sports.
 The young and the young at heart will enjoy sledding or cross-country skiing.